animal-tree/Writing-stuff/Starting-over.md

 To get this into arbitrary finite automata we may need a clause that says "eventually" the sink state will be the origin.
 Meanwhile new states can be created or cycled through to simulate a sink state into the infinitum.
 Thus the universe does not end for such an automaton, but expands.

 The proof of this is beyond the scope of my brain.

+However, via multiple branches from the same state allowed, this seems trivial.